kul-amr/batchcreate/README.md

                            max_batch_size=200,
                            max_batch_num_records=4)

 3.The iterable BatchCreator object can give suitable batches as needed on iteration.
-The BatchCreator object can be used in regular 'for' loop.
+The BatchCreator object can be used in a regular 'for' loop.

     for batch in batches:
         print(batch) #batch processing here